hdlinhnguyen/Miao-your-assistant/README.md

 At the moment, for small-size files, it works well 💯 as the following:
 ![](images/miao1.png)

-But not yet perfect for the bigger ones, for example:
+But not yet always perfectly for the bigger ones, for example:
 ![](images/miao2.png)

 ## What it has done so far: